 Please see link to CKS guidelines on Hydrocele.

 Locally referrals for hydrocele are not available routinely and require individual funding - see Hydroceles in Males INNF policy.
-This policy is currently being reviewed and hopefully will be updated in early 2019.

 The local urologists have advised against diagnostic aspiration (due to risk of spread of malignant cells) or therapeutic aspiration (due to risk of scarring which can make surgical intervention more complex) in primary care.